 Though it is not particularly an open-source hypervisor, it does provide some level of customization for the users as some of its components’ source files can be downloaded.

 It has a hack, though.
 If you want to use the full feature enabled version, you can do so for 60 days if the serial number is not entered.

-Lguest is a lightweight hypervisor which is built into the Linux kernel version 2.6.23.
-Although it was removed in the version 4.14 but can still be installed in the successive kernels with out-of-tree patches.
+Lguest is a lightweight hypervisor that is built into the Linux kernel version 2.6.23.
+Although it was removed in version 4.14 but can still be installed in the successive kernels with out-of-tree patches.

-It comes with para-virtualized solutions such as a virtualized I/O subsystem and does not include any fancy bells and whistles in comparison to other open-source hypervisor.
+It comes with para-virtualized solutions such as a virtualized I/O subsystem and does not include any fancy bells and whistles in comparison to other open-source hypervisors.

 This type 2 open-source hypervisor is what every enterprise needs.
 It is simple to use with a very practical and easy to use UI.
 It is ideal for running and evaluating OS and applications on a virtual machine on Linux and Windows.